Mathew-Estafanous/Open-Stage/README.md

 questions as well.
 All done with the option of remaining anonymous to remain free from worries and judgement.

 ### Project Structure
-The project is structured using **Domain Driven Design principles** with the goal of focusing on the actual business logic of the application while keeping the specific technology details decoupled.
-Business details can be found in the [domain](https://github.com/Mathew-Estafanous/Open-Stage/tree/main/backend/domain) and [service](https://github.com/Mathew-Estafanous/Open-Stage/tree/main/backend/service) packages while having external dependencies like the infrastructure and handlers outside the specific business model.
+The project is split into both the backend, written in Go, and the frontend written using React.js.

+When structuring the backend, a key focus was to follow the **Domain Driven Design Principle.** This principle focuses on having the domain/business logic at the heart of the app and all external implementation details are then hidden in outer layers.
+When looking at the different packages of the backend, the both the [domain](https://github.com/Mathew-Estafanous/Open-Stage/tree/main/backend/domain) and [service](https://github.com/Mathew-Estafanous/Open-Stage/tree/main/backend/service) packages contain the main business logic of the application, while other packages implement logic that is dependant on external dependencies like a PostgreSQL database, etc.

+Another important goal while building the backend of this app was to ensure wide test coverage throughout all layers of the app.
+This ensures the validity of the code so that we can be confident that the app works when all the tests pass.

 ### Documentation
 **API Docs: https://open-stage-api.herokuapp.com/docs**